How to Build: Door & Window Openings

 Anything is possible with ICFs, but using the guidelines below can prevent additional engineering requirements or challenges during construction.

-- Openings should be spaced not less than 12”.
-If less than 12”, openings should be mulled or framed as a single opening.
-If openings must be spaced closer, extra care should be taken to ensure complete consolidation between openings and add additional rebar as needed.
+Space openings no less than 12”.
+If the spacing is less than 12”, mull or frame the openings as a single opening.
+If openings must be spaced closer, take extra care to ensure complete consolidation between openings and add additional rebar as needed.

 - Provide minimum space for adequate consolidation of concrete beside openings.
 IRC & IBC require internal vibration for all walls.